17 Fundamental Mock Trial Objections and How to Make Them

-A: She goes to Bronson Alcott too, and we became friends on my first day at this school.
+A: She goes to Beachside too, and we became friends on my first day at this school.

-Q: How would you describe Ms. Horowitz’s relationship with her stepbrother?
+Q: How would you describe Ms. Miller’s relationship with her grandparents?

-Counsel might object to this question as lacking foundation because Tai has not testified that she knows anything about Cher’s relationship with her grandparents, or anything about Shay’s family life.
+Counsel might object to this question as lacking foundation because Kai has not testified that she knows anything about Shay relationship with her grandparents, or anything about Shay’s family life.